Spent (video game): Development

-McKinney’s 11-member development team noted that tens of millions of people each month played social network games like FarmVille and Mafia Wars.
+McKinney’s 11-member development team noted tens of millions of people each month played social network games like FarmVille and Mafia Wars.
 They suspected that the characteristics of these games could be used to educate people about the reality of poverty and homelessness.
 The team conducted focus groups with UMD caseworkers and the people assisted by them to research the factors necessary to construct the situations in Spent.

 Spent uses real-life statistics as features, such as Durham’s fair market rent values to determine the game's housing prices.

 Donors have said the organization had endured many tough years to deliver the game.

 Release and acclaim

+Spent was released in February 2011.
 The game raised $45,000 from 25,000 new UMD donors in just over 10 months, and received praise from CNN, ABC, and Fast Company for its ability to increase awareness of poverty in an immersive social media setting.

 In September 2011, McKinney and UMD launched a petition to members of the United States Congress to take ten minutes playing the game in order to "experience the challenges that more than 14 million Americans are facing".

 As of December 2013, the game continued to get about 5,000 new plays each day.
 An HTML version was released in July 2014.

 Almost 2 million people had spent an average of 11:46 on the site.